jessecallahan/Factory.Solution/README.md

 Contact: _**Jessetylercallahan@gmail.com**_</br>

 ## Description
 Dr. Sillystringz Factory is a C# application in the .NET MVC Framework that utilizes a local sql database.
-This application simulates a Factory database, where an owner can see all the Engineers and Machines they are licensed to use, The database utilizes a many to many relationship.
+This application simulates a Factory database, where an owner can see all the Engineers and Machines they are licensed to use.
+The database utilizes a many to many relationship.

 ## Setup/Installation Requirements